I'm committed to finding a work life balance; it is a current passion of mine. I've learned practising mindfulness will help me achieve this goal.

 What's a Drive-by Life?

-So, I ask myself: Is it because I really don't want to change my work patterns?
-Is it because I love the high I get from working so much each day?
-Or, is it because I haven’t mastered my own work-life balance yet?
-I know that passion drives me, and when I'm working hard and experiencing success I'm passionate.
+After much thought, passion seems a driving force for me.
+Without question, passion is behind so much of my success.
+It drives me, and when I'm working hard and feeling accomplished, I'm passionate.
 Is that a bad thing?
 I think it's hard to say, but it begs the question: Does too much passion fuel a drive-by life?